 - An existing six-foot tall wood fence that fronts 1.2 miles of Highway 1.
 Views from cars and low vehicles are severely limited in this area.
 Distant views to the ocean are possible from high profile trucks, where driver and passenger can occasionally see over the fence.
 Additionally the ocean is 0.5 to 0.8 miles from highway 1 at this location and views of the ocean are very distant.
-Illustrated by Yellow Line. - An area of dense mixed forest that fronts 0.64 miles of Highway and which blocks all views to the ocean.
+Illustrated by Yellow Line. - An area of dense mixed forest that fronts 0.64 miles of Highway 1, and which blocks all views to the ocean.
 Illustrated by orange Line. - 3.
 A developed portion of the City that is built up between the Mill Site and Highway 1 that fronts 0.9 miles of its length.
 The ocean can be distantly glimpsed in areas where east-west streets dead end at the Mill Site, otherwise existing development obstructs views to and through the mill site and ocean.
 Illustrated with Purple line.

-Scenic views from Highway 1 onto the Mill Site are limited to the following:
+Scenic views from Highway 1 onto the Mill Site include the following:

 - Highly scenic distant views of the Fort Bragg Coastal Trail and Noyo Headlands Park are available from the Noyo Bridge (photo HWY 1-1); - 2.
-Distant ocean views are found at the terminus of most of the east west streets (Cypress, Oak, Alder, Redwood, Pine, Bush & Spruce streets). - 3.
-Views of the scenic forested area between Walnut and Maple
+Distant ocean views are found at the terminus of most of the east west streets (Cypress, Oak, Alder, Redwood, Pine, Bush & Spruce streets). - Views of the scenic forested area between Walnut and Maple Street along the west side of Highway 1 (photo HWY 1-4 through HWY 1-6)